HackCommander/hackcommander.github.io/_posts/2022-08-25-ejpt-certification-review.md

 - You can't download the videos and the slides in pdf.
 - Sometimes the statements of the labs are not clear, so don't be afraid to take a look to the solution if you are stuck and you don't know what you are being asked to do.
 - Part of the content is studied directly in the labs, such as pivoting and port forwarding.
 I think that is not good because you could waste a lot of time trying to solve the lab thinking that you have the necessary skills, but you don't have them.
+- Not very good technical support from INE.
+As I mentioned in section 4, something as simple as changing the name of my INE profile was a very time consuming process.

 Despite the cons, I think that the eJPT certification is a **highly recommended** cert for anyone interested in starting a career in the world of offensive security.